AdobeDocs/experience-manager-65.en/help/sites-classic-ui-authoring/classic-page-author-edit-mode.md

 ### Checkbox Group {#checkbox-group}

-A checkbox allows you to build a list of one of more checkboxes, several of which may be selected at the same time.
+A checkbox lets you build a list of one of more checkboxes, several of which may be selected at the same time.

 ![dc_form_checkboxgroupuse](assets/dc_form_checkboxgroupuse.png)